Amazon Elastic Kubernetes Service

 1% kubectl config use-context docker-desktop

-switch back to docker-desktop
+I switched back to docker-desktop

-switch back to docker-desktop
+I switched back to docker-desktop

 Deleting an AWS Access Key

-Select the Delete link
+I selected the Delete link

-Select the Delete link
+I selected the Delete link

-Click the Deactivate button
+I clicked the Deactivate button

-Click the Deactivate button
+I clicked the Deactivate button

-The Access key has been deleted
+The access key was deleted

-The Access key has been deleted
+The access key was deleted